eclipse-volttron/volttron-docs/source/deploying-volttron/platform-federation.rst

 The federation system consists of several components:

-- **Federation Registry Service**: A centralized service that tracks available platforms
+- **Federation Registry Service**: An external centralized service that tracks available VOLTTRON platforms
-- **Federation Service**: A platform service that manages connections to other platforms
+- **Federation Service**: A VOLTTRON platform service that manages connections to other platforms
 - **Federation Bridge**: Implements the low-level connection mechanism
 - **Routing Service**: Routes messages between local and remote platforms